BCsl/Accumulation/android/Activity启动过程.md

         }

         if (err == ActivityManager.START_SUCCESS && intent.getComponent() == null) {
-            // We couldn't find a class that can handle the given Intent.
-            // That's the end of that!
-            err = ActivityManager.START_INTENT_NOT_RESOLVED;
+            // We couldn't find a class that can handle the given Intent.That's the end of that! err = ActivityManager.START_INTENT_NOT_RESOLVED;
         }

         if (err == ActivityManager.START_SUCCESS && aInfo == null) {
             // We couldn't find the specific class specified in the Intent.
-            // Also the end of the line.
-            err = ActivityManager.START_CLASS_NOT_FOUND;
+Also the end of the line. err = ActivityManager.START_CLASS_NOT_FOUND;
         }